 Enhances skin immune system.
 Microdermabrasion induces redness, or inflammation in the skin after each treatment.
 This temporary inflammation promotes healing and repair of the skin.

-- Growth and dilation of blood vessels in the dermis allowing growth factors and immune cells to better penetrate the skin
+- Growth and dilation of blood vessels in the dermis allows growth factors and immune cells to better penetrate the skin

 Crystal Microdermabrasion vs. Diamond Microdermabrasion

 Crystal microdermabrasion uses a special tube or wand to emit super-fine crystals onto the skin, almost like a gentle “sandblasting” of the skin.
-As the crystals hit the skin they exfoliate the outer section of the skin.
-Simultaneously the crystal emiting want suctions the crystals and dead skin cells.
+As the crystals hit the skin, they exfoliate the outer section of the skin.
+Simultaneously, the wand is suctioning the crystals and dead skin cells.
 The used crystals and skin are then discarded.
 The most commonly used crystals are made of aluminum oxide and are very hard.
-Sometimes magnesium oxide, sodium chloride (salt) or sodium bicarbonate (baking soda) crystals can be used.
+Sometimes magnesium oxide, sodium chloride (salt), or sodium bicarbonate (baking soda) crystals can be used.

 Cost of Microdermabrasion